myrhhcaiah/dragalia_control/README.md

 The Xbox controller detection code is based off of code in 'TensorKart', which is a deep learning MarioKart project: https://github.com/kevinhughes27/TensorKart/

 A small amount of code to read in data from the Android device was based on http://ktnr74.blogspot.com/2013/06/emulating-touchscreen-interaction-with.html.
 Note that the blog is largely concerned with using 'sendevent' for input, which is the first thing I tried.

+### What else?
+- I'd like to get rid of the debug button; it should be automatic.
+- There's also been reports that the stick isn't completely smooth.
+It seems like hardware thing, but I'd like to figure out how to alleviate it.
+- Multitouch.
+Even if you usually play with one finger, being able to move and tap a skill seems like the right thing with a controller.
+- Force striking is awkward.
+I'd like it to be "flick the right stick with a modifier".